The Guide To Manuel Antonio National Park

 Travel tips for Manuel Antonio

-Tickets are available ONLINE ONLY, and you’ll have to use the computers at the park entrance if you don’t get them before.
-You can get them here.
+Tickets are available ONLINE ONLY, and you’ll have to use the computers at the park entrance if you don’t get them before, if tickets are even still available.
+You can get them here from the national park site.

 Stay on marked trails